nsahithi04/ADvantage-webapp/README.md

 # ADvantage Backend

+(still in process, only initial steps are done)

 ## Overview

 ADvantage is an AI-driven ad generation platform that uses LLMs and APIs to create personalized ads.